 If your work impacts regulated trees, you can request a paid Pre-plan Submittal Consultation.
 The fee for this service is $333.46 for residential customers.
 In this consultation, staff will review codes and rules, indicate which trees need to be preserved or mitigated, and discuss any variances.
 Please note only the property's registered owner/owner's agent may request a Pre-plan Submittal Consultation.

-Follow these steps to request a Pre-plan Submittal Consultation through the Austin Build + Connect (AB+C) portal.
+Follow the steps in the Apply for your permit(s) section to request a Pre-plan Submittal Consultation through the Austin Build + Connect (AB+C) Portal

-7. Select the Type of Application, "Development," and for the Type of Work, select “Pre-plan Submittal Consultation.”
-Complete the remaining Tree Information fields and click “Continue.”
+• Select the Type of Application, "Development," and for the Type of Work, select “Pre-plan Submittal Development Consultation.”
+Continue with the remaining steps.

 How to check permit status

-3. The next screen shows a list of your permits.
-Review the Status column of the permit you are checking on.
+3. Review the Status column of the permit you are checking on.

 How to schedule a tree inspection